amarula/dyndesign/docs/class_builder.md

   recursively built.
 As a result, "method3" is not inherited by "built_class.comp".
-- The Component2 class is instantiated as the "comp2" object, and it is still recursively built beacuse it is instantiated using the `dynconfig.buildcomponent` function.
+- The Component2 class is instantiated as the "comp2" object, and it is still recursively built because it is instantiated using the `dynconfig.buildcomponent` function.
 As a result, "method4" is inherited by "built_class.comp2".

+On the contrary, if `build_recursively` was disabled in the [Building of Forced Dependencies](#building-of-forced-dependencies) example, Component2 would not be built recursively, similar to how Component1 would also not be built.

 ## Integration with argparse